hanchon-live/autostake-bot/README.md

 - Remove grantee from the list if grant revoked
 - More tests, right now the only thing tested is the transaction generator
+- Allow more than 21 granters
+- Validate if the grant is limited to a validator or by amount